TMSMultiLab/TMSMultiLab/README.md

 # TMSMultiLab
-A place to share resources, data and code for running a transcranial magnetic stimulation (TMS) research laboratory.
+A place to share resources, data and code for running a transcranial magnetic stimulation (TMS) research laboratory...

 ## GitHub tutorial